bhaddacak/bhaddacak.github.io/_pages/wall02.md

 ## Landscape

-Shooting landscape is my favorite activity, so I have a lot of photos of this sort.
+Shooting landscape is my delightful activity, so I have a lot of photos of this sort.
 Here are only some of my favorites.

 ### The monastery